 - Scientific research

-Before you apply for any category of work visa, you must ensure that you are permitted to apply for one.
-This is because the Italian government accepts work permit applications only for a few months every two or three years based on the demands of the local job market and the state of immigration.
-Apart from this, there is a quota for how many work permits can be issued which is called Decreto Flussi
+Before applying for any work visa category, you must ensure that you are permitted to use one.
+This is because the Italian government accepts work permit applications only for a few months or every two or three years based on the demands of the local job market and the state of immigration.

 You can apply for a work visa provided the following conditions are met: